ybrid/player-sdk-swift/README.md

 # player-sdk-swift
-This audio player is written in Swift 4 and runs on iPhones and iPads from iOS 9 to iOS 14.
+This audio player SDK is written in Swift 4 and runs on iPhones and iPads from iOS 9 to iOS 14.

 An example app using this player SDK can be run from the XCode-Project in the repository [app-example-ios](https://github.com/ybrid/app-example-ios).

 ## Why yet another player?
-This audio player offers
+This audio player SDK offers
 - low latency live and on demand file streaming
 - compatibility: currently supports audio codecs mp3, aac, and opus
 - metadata processing for icecast, vorbis commands and ybrid